mist64/cbmbus_doc/5 TCBM.md

 [^3]: A hardware defect in the VIC-20 required a significant slowdown of the bus timing.
 More information in the [article about the serial bus](https://www.pagetable.com/?p=1135).

 [^4]: The 1551 schematics call these pins PA0-PA7, after port A of the MOS 6523 I/O controller it is connected to.

+[^5]: The C116 was supposed to compete with the Sinclair ZX81 and had a target price of $49.
+If ended up being sold only in Europe, for 100 DM or 99 GBP (which was about 75 USD).

+[^6]: Here is a party trick: On a system with IEEE-488 or Standard Serial, the bus is blocked for all communication while one drive is busy with a long-running task, like formatting a disk.
+On a TED with one 1541 connected to Serial, and two 1551 drives connected to two separate TCBM busses, it is possible to all three drives format disks at the same time.